tomik23/ToDoList/README.md

 A simple task list in Vanilla JS with localStorage or sessionStorage configuration in the config folder [Live DEMO](https://tomik23.github.io/ToDoList/)

+## How it works

-You can add content to the description as text or html code by using the TEXT/HTML button
+>You can add content to the description as text or html code by using the TEXT/HTML button

 ![Screenshot1](https://github.com/tomik23/ToDoList/blob/master/static/examples.png)